bpardee/rumx/README.md

 ## TODO

+Figure out the "NameError - uninitialized constant Rack::File:" error that occurs frequently on startup and seems related to the tree not displaying correctly.
+Works okay with refresh.

 Api doc non-existent.

 Really needs some html/css love.
 Right now the sinatra pages are so ugly they'll make your eyes hurt but I don't do this stuff